nus-cs2103-AY1617S1/addressbook-level4/collated/test/A0138978Ereused.md

     }

     /**
-     * Returns the position of the person given, {@code NOT_FOUND} if not found in the list.
+     * Returns the position of the task given, {@code NOT_FOUND} if not found in the list.
      */
     public int getTaskIndex(Task targetTask) {
         List<Task> tasksInList = getListView().getItems();